Ralph-Lee/blog/ditching-windows-services-azure-scheduler-on-premises.md

 4. [**Hangfire**](http://hangfire.io/) - An "easy way to perform fire-and-forget, delayed and recurring tasks inside ASP.NET applications.
 No Windows Service required".
 Looks easy to integrate, and comes with a dashboard.

 5. Write your own.
 Why bother though? - Hangfire is already miles ahead.
+<div style="clear:all"/></div>

+### Hangfire - Scheduling and Monitoring
+Looks like a great choice.
+Open source, on [NuGet](https://www.nuget.org/packages/HangFire), comes with a dashboard.
+I'm impressed.

 ![hangfire](http://i.imgur.com/rYgNNIY.png)